figuren-theater/gatherpress-statistics/README.md

 ### Can I show statistics for all events (upcoming and past combined)?

 No. The plugin requires you to choose either upcoming or past events.
 This is by design to ensure accurate and meaningful statistics.

+### How do I style the number and label differently?

+See the "Styling with theme.json" section below for detailed examples of targeting specific elements.

 ## Screenshots